What Do Adverbs Modify? (+ Examples and a Quiz)

 You may know that adverbs are a relatively versatile part of speech, but what do adverbs modify?
 As a trained proofreader who has spent time getting acquainted with adverbs, I can help you answer this question.

 Adverbs can modify (describe) three parts of speech: verbs, adjectives, and other adverbs.
-Adverbs can even modify entire sentences.
+They can even modify entire sentences.
 Adverbs that modify sentences are known as sentence adverbs.

-Let’s see examples of what adverbs modify so we can understand how to correctly incorporate them into our writing and detect when they’ve been misused.
+Let’s look at examples of what adverbs modify so we can understand how to correctly incorporate them into our writing and detect when they’ve been misused.

 What Are Adverbs?